betaglot/plantabeta/docs/guide/Why/Injury.md

 - Once a season

 ## Nuanced Movement

+Planters can get injured when they don't adapt movements to the specific situation

 - HandClose with neutral wrist even when angle of approach is not optimal.
+-

 ## Choose Safer Alternatives